Walter B. Jones Jr.: Caucus memberships

 Jones served on the Liberty Caucus (sometimes called the Liberty Committee), a group of libertarian-minded Republican congressional representatives.
 Congressman Ron Paul originally hosted a luncheon for the Liberty Caucus every Thursday.
 The caucus was subsequently hosted and chaired by Congressman Justin Amash.
 Other members included Jim Duncan of Tennessee, Roscoe Bartlett of Maryland, and Jeff Flake of Arizona.

 Jones was a member of the Congressional NextGen 9-1-1 Caucus and the Veterinary Medicine Caucus.

 Political positions

 Jones co-sponsored four cannabis bills, including supporting veterans' access to medical cannabis and hemp farming.
 He voted against the Tax Cuts and Jobs Act of 2017 due to the anticipated $2 trillion that would be added to the national debt.
 "I'm all for tax reform, but it must grow the economy, not the debt," he stated.
 He also voted against it due to concerns that his constituents would pay more taxes.
 "That is the last thing struggling families need," he stated in wake of the vote.
 Jones agreed with Michael Mullen and James Mattis that the national debt is the "biggest threat" to national security.

 Personal life

-Jones was raised a Southern Baptist, but was a Roman Catholic convert when he died.
+Jones was raised a Southern Baptist, but was a Roman Catholic convert at the age of 31.
 He married Joe Anne Whitehurst in 1966, and the two had one child, a daughter, Ashley.